NorthCoastChurch/IT-Policy/Policy-3-Anti-Virus.md

 All files on computer devices will be scanned periodically for malware.

-Every virus that is not automatically cleaned by the virus protection software constitutes a security incident and must be reported to the Service Desk.
+Every virus that is not automatically cleaned by the virus protection software constitutes a security incident and must be reported to the IT Department.

-If deemed necessary to prevent propagation to other networked devices or detrimental effects to the network or data, an infected computer device may be disconnected from the North Coast Church network until the infection has been removed.
+If deemed necessary to prevent propagation to other networked devices or detrimental effects to the network or data, an infected computer device may be remotely erased or disconnected from the North Coast Church network until the infection has been removed.

 **Users should:**